in28minutes/in28minutes.com/_posts/2017-10-11-spring-boot-master-class.md

 This course would be a perfect first step as an introduction to Spring Boot.

 > You will learn about Spring Boot step by step - in more than 90 steps.

-Here is a quick overview of different sections of the course:
-- Introduction to Spring in 10 Steps
-- Develop a Todo Management Web Application in 30 Steps
-- Introduction to Unit Testing with JUnit in 5 Steps
-- Introduction to Mocking with Mockito in 5 Steps
-- Advanced Features of Spring Boot in 25 Steps - We learn these developing a simple API for managing survey questionnaire.
-- Introduction to JPA in 10 Steps
-- Connecting our Todo Management Web Application to JPA

 You will be using REST Services, Spring (Dependency Management), Spring MVC, Spring Boot, Spring Security (Authentication and Authorization), BootStrap (Styling Pages), Maven (dependencies management), Eclipse (IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.